 Phase 2a is for adults aged 50 to 69 years, Aboriginal and Torres Strait Islander adults and other critical and high risk workers.

 Phase 2b is for the balance of the adult population and catch up of any unvaccinated Australians from previous phases.

 Phase 3 is for under the age of 16 years if recommended.

 COVID-19 and other potentially infectious symptoms: We are treating any person with respiratory symptoms outside our surgery building, in the drive-around Respiratory Clinic we have established beside our surgery building.
-The drive-around Respiratory Clinic is a free service funded by the Australian Federal Government to treat anyone with respiratory illness including influenza (flu) and COVID-19.
+The outside Respiratory Clinic is a free service funded by the Australian Federal Government to treat anyone with respiratory illness including influenza (flu) and COVID-19.

 The clinic is by appointment only.
 Call 07 5464 6765 to make an appointment.

 Treats: any person with respiratory symptoms including but not limited to high temperatures / fever / unusual sweating / chills / coughing / unusual tiredness / upper respiratory tract infection / a runny nose / sore ear(s) / sore throat / skin rash / ache and pains / loss of sense of taste / loss of sense of smell / diarrhoea / vomiting.
 It is also for people who believe they may be unwell after coming into contact with someone who has a confirmed case of influenza or COVID-19.

 If you have any of these symptoms or feel you may be unwell after coming into contact with someone who has a confirmed case of influenza or COVID-19, you cannot enter the surgery building.
 Phone the surgery and a receptionist can give you an appointment at the outside Respiratory Clinic.